All the movies and TV shows delayed by Coronavirus - how COVID 19 is impacting the industry

 A Quiet Place II

 Although originally set to be rolled out in the UK on 19th March 2020, studio Paramount has now pulled the film from release (12th March).
-No new release date has yet been given.
+The sequel has now moved to 4th September 2020.

 In a statement announcing the delay, Paramount said: “We believe in and support the theatrical experience, and we look forward to bringing this film to audiences this year once we have a better understanding of the impact of this pandemic on the global theatrical marketplace.”